-In all honesty, there is no such thing as a “music entrepreneur.”
+Some might say there’s no such thing as a “music entrepreneur.”
+We say all working music producers, composers, songwriters, audio engineers, and DJs are undoubtedly entrepreneurs.
 Aside from the product or service, entrepreneurs all share common traits.
-People building a better mousetrap, bringing an invention to market, or starting a successful music career all need the same thing: determination.
+People building a better mousetrap, bringing an invention to market, or starting a successful music career all need the same thing—determination.

 Through the ups and downs, you need to remember your purpose.
 This could include the occasional detour but just make sure all roads lead back to your purpose.
 Every goal should bring you one step closer, even if those first few steps are smaller ones.
 In fact, because those smaller goals are oftentimes easier to achieve, they’re essential to building our confidence and getting some momentum going.

 On that point, music entrepreneur Giovanni says, “Goal-setting is extremely important, but a lot of people start with the biggest goals, I did that, too.
 I had these major goals to achieve, and you’re so focused on the final destination that it’s hard to see the steps that you’re taking and how far you’ve progressed along the way.
 So I started focusing on smaller goals.”